CompuTec/computec-docs/docs/processforce/index.md

     Main Menu → Quality Control
 :::

 A Quality Control Test can be generated using predefined test protocols, from Goods Receipt PO, Complaint, Manufacturing Order.
-A request for it can also be set up by an SAP B1 Business Alert.
+A request for it can also be set up by an SAP Business One Business Alert.
 QC functionality allows to set a wide range of details for a quality test, e.g. test protocol templates, Resources and Items used to conduct a test, assigned Inspector, frequency of a test, defects, reasons along with additional instructions and attachments, and more.

 Click [here](./user-guide/quality-control/overview.md) to find out more.